plinder-org/plinder/README.md

 - If `bumpversion minor` is present in the commit message, the minor version will be bumped
 - If `bumpversion patch` is present in the co®mit message (or nothing is found), the patch version will be bumped

-**NOTE**: The CI workflow will use the **most recent** match in the commit history to make its decision.
+**❗NOTE**: The CI workflow will use the **most recent** match in the commit history to make its decision.

 # 📃 Publications

-Durairaj, Janani, Yusuf Adeshina, Zhonglin Cao, Xuejin Zhang, Vladas Oleinikovas, Thomas Duignan, Zachary McClure, Xavier Robin, Emanuele Rossi, Guoqing Zhou, Srimukh Prasad Veccham, Clemens Isert, Yuxing Peng, Prabindh Sundareson, Mehmet Akdel, Gabriele Corso, Hannes Stärk, Zachary Wayne Carpenter, Michael M. Bronstein, Emine Kucukbenli, Torsten Schwede, Luca Naef.
+Durairaj, Janani, Yusuf Adeshina, Zhonglin Cao, Xuejin Zhang, Vladas Oleinikovas, Thomas Duignan, Zachary McClure, Xavier Robin, Gabriel Studer, Daniel Kovtun, Emanuele Rossi, Guoqing Zhou, Srimukh Prasad Veccham, Clemens Isert, Yuxing Peng, Prabindh Sundareson, Mehmet Akdel, Gabriele Corso, Hannes Stärk, Gerardo Tauriello, Zachary Wayne Carpenter, Michael M. Bronstein, Emine Kucukbenli, Torsten Schwede, Luca Naef.
 2024.
 “PLINDER: The Protein-Ligand Interactions Dataset and Evaluation Resource.”
 [bioRxiv](https://doi.org/10.1101/2024.07.17.603955)
 [ICML'24 ML4LMS](https://openreview.net/forum?id=7UvbaTrNbP)